Half-Shot/matrix-appservice-twitter/README.md

   - Read and follow a users timeline
   - Send tweets to yourself and other users
   - Follow hashtags
+  - Direct Messaging
+  - Read your own timeline
-- To be complete
+- To be completed
   - Reply to specific tweets
-  - Read your own timeline
-  - Direct Messaging

 # Installation